The History of CFD Trading

 At the Bretton Woods Conference, fundamental principles were established to regulate trade settlements:

 The Bretton Woods Conference signaled a shift in global economic dynamics, with the US Dollar assuming a dominant role in international finance.
 However, as economies evolved, the limitations of pegging currencies to the Dollar became apparent.
-This realization led to the abandonment of fixed exchange rates in 1973, marking a pivotal moment in the history of Forex.
+This led to the abandonment of fixed exchange rates in 1973, creating the foundation for modern financial derivatives and CFD trading.

-Subsequent developments, including the introduction of floating exchange rates and the transition to electronic transfers, reshaped the Forex market.
-The rise of experienced specialists who monitored currency fluctuations enabled traders to capitalize on market movements effectively.
+Subsequent developments, including floating exchange rates and electronic trading platforms, reshaped financial markets.
+The rise of sophisticated trading systems and experienced analysts enabled the development of CFD instruments, allowing traders to capitalize on price movements across multiple asset classes.